HL7/fhir-security-label-ds4p/input/pagecontent/glossary.md

 **Healthcare Privacy and Security Classification System (HCS)** A defined scheme for the classification and handling of health care and healthcare related information.

+**High Water Mark (HWM)**
+"Rule that when information is combined from several targets, the result is assigned the highest classification level."
+[_Warwick Ford, Computer Communications Security: Principles, Standard Protocols & Techniques 29-30 (1994)_]

+"If individual portions are classified at one level, but the compilation is a higher classification, mark each portion with its own classification, and mark the document and pages with the classification of the compilation."
+[_DOD Information Security Chapter 5 Marking:  5-206 Identification of Specific Classified Information_]

 **IT Resource**
 Any data, information object, operation, process, service, or system capability.
 An IT resource that is assigned a security label is sometimes referred to as a "security object".
 An IT resource that is represented as a requested security object of an initiator's access request is sometimes referred to as a "target".